luizbgomide/EclipsePhase2e-ptbr/src.clean_html/19/01-glossary.md

 - **AR:** Augmented Reality.
 Information from the mesh that is overlaid on your real-world senses.
 AR data is usually visual but can also be audio, tactile, olfactory, kinesthetic, emotional, or other senses.
 - **Artifex:** A nano-engineer.
 - **Artificial:** Martian slang for embodied artificial life.
-- **Async:** A person with psi abilities resulting from the WattsMacLeod strain of the exsurgent virus.
+- **Async:** A person with psi abilities resulting from the Watts-MacLeod strain of the exsurgent virus.
 - **ATI:** The Aerial Terraforming Initiative for Venus.
 - **AU:** Astronomical Unit.
 The distance between the Earth and Sol (the sun), equal to 8.3 light minutes or ~150 million kilometers.
 - **Autocook:** A specialized fabber for making food and drinks.